Azure/Industrial-IoT/README.md

 The `--ms` parameter allows you to enable batching of messages sent to IoTHub.
 Depending on the protocol you are using, the overhead to send a message to IoTHub is high compared to the actual time of sending the payload.
 If your scenario allows latency for the data ingested, you should configure Publisher to use the maximal message size of 256 kB.

 Before you use Publisher in production scenarios, you need to test the performance and memory under production conditions.
-You could use the `--di` commandline parameter to specify a interval in seconds, which will trigger the output of diagnostic information at this interval.
+You can use the `--di` commandline parameter to specify a interval in seconds, which will trigger the output of diagnostic information at this interval.

 ### Test measurements